November 12, 2017

 Tackling Access, Quality, and the Cost of Cancer Care Internationally

-Linda Weller-Ferris, PhD, Vice President, Lahey Health Cancer Institute
+Linda Weller-Newcomb, PhD, Vice President, Lahey Health Cancer Institute

 Cancer is one of the leading causes of death and disease, with 14.1 million new cancer cases worldwide in 2012.
 By 2030, an estimated 23.6 million new cancer cases will occur worldwide.
 Forty percent of those cases occur in countries with a low or medium level of Human Development Index.[i]
 In the U.S., the Institute of Medicine, ASCO, ACoS, and NCCN are adopting policy positions that address access, effectiveness, efficiency, clinical benefit, equity, and cost of cancer care.
 While most professional organizations have historically remained silent on the costs of cancer care, there is increasing focus on the topics of access, cost, clinical benefit, and toxicity associated with new drug developments.
 The unsustainable rising cost of cancer drugs is a major concern of cancer programs in the U.S, Europe, Asia, the Middle East, and in developing countries.
 Some new treatment agents can average $10K to $100K per month.
 Patients may suffer an out-of-pocket copayment of over $60K dollars for one chemotherapy regimen.
 Patients and families deal with financial toxicity and bankruptcy.
 There are pioneering efforts to provide data-driven analyses on cost-benefit ratios on chemotherapy regimens.